Ahwahnee Hotel: Grand Dining Room and kitchen

-Bracebridge tradition
+Bracebridge Dinner tradition

 The Bracebridge Dinner is a seven-course formal gathering held in the Grand Dining Room and presented as a feast given by a Renaissance-era lord.
 This tradition began in 1927, the Ahwahnee's first year of operation, and was inspired by the fictional Squire Bracebridge's Yule celebration in a story from The Sketch Book of Geoffrey Crayon, Gent. by Washington Irving.
 Music and theatrical performances based on Irving's story accompany the introduction of each course.
 Donald Tresidder conceived the idea for the event with his wife Mary Curry, their friends, and park staff.

 Tresidder hired Garnet Holme for the event's first year to write the script and produce the event, and Tresidder and his wife played the squire and his lady until Tresidder's death in 1948.
 Photographer Ansel Adams, who was working for the Yosemite Park and Curry Company and was well known in Yosemite for his eccentricities, was asked to be a part of Tresidder's new winter celebrations in the elaborate, theatrical Christmas dinner with friends from the nearby Bohemian Club.
 Cast as the "Jester", Adams had asked the director for suggestions but was told to just act like a jester.
 Adams fortified himself with a few drinks and went on to climb the granite pillars to the rafters.
 Adams played the Lord of Misrule for the first two years.
 When Holme died in 1929, Tresidder asked Adams to take over the direction of the show.
 Adams reworked the script considerably in 1931, creating the role of Major Domo, head of the household, for himself while his wife, Virginia Best Adams, played the housekeeper.